harshal-14/STACK-A-BOT/README.md

 This will take around 12-15 mins to build.
 Patience is the key!!
 Alternatively, pull the docker image from this.(Coming soon)

+# Style Guide

+Google offers a great style guide for python code...

+Please use their [docustring](https://google.github.io/styleguide/pyguide.html#383-functions-and-methods) format for commenting functions when possible.